lafauxbolex/lafauxbolex/README.md

     *   **Struggle:** File sizes were enormous (uncompressed TIFFs).
     *   **Struggle:** Code was difficult to maintain and expand.
     *   **Struggle:** Performance was always a concern, pushing the limits of the hardware.
-    *   **Wall:** Truly replicating the D16's CinemaDNG RAW output felt like a distant dream.
+    *   **Wall:** Truly replicating the D16's CinemaDNG RAW output felt like an impossible dream.

 **Phase 2: The Great Refactoring & The DNG Breakthrough (The Structure - approx. Beta 0.4 - 0.7)**